 As a financial advisory firm, The Junk Investment Group can provide a variety of financial planning services for Americans.
 Financial advisors help you achieve your life goals, e.g., saving for retirement, by creating a comprehensive financial plan and managing your investment portfolio (e.g., stocks, ETFs, mutual funds, bonds).

-The Junk Investment Group is headquartered in Hunt Valley, MD.
-The Junk Investment Group offers financial advisor services in 6 states: Delaware, Florida, Maryland, Pennsylvania, Texas, Virginia.
+The Junk Investment Group is headquartered in Hunt Valley, MD and currently serves in 7 states: Delaware, Florida, Maryland, New Jersey, Pennsylvania, Texas, Virginia.

 investor.com relies on regulatory data from the SEC to rate and review financial advisor firms.
 As a result, we do not support personal reviews on the site.
 To file a complaint or dispute with this firm, please fill out the SEC Investor Complaint Form.